 - Horn lop ears: the ears are in a half-lop and project over the rabbit's face like bull horns.

-Erect ears are the most common, but many lop rabbit breeds are starting to become more common.
-However, the other types are relatively rare.
-If the reason for a rabbit's floppy ears is not genetic, then we should look at other reasons why a bunny has floppy ears.
+Erect ears are the most common, but many lop rabbit breeds are starting to become more popular.
+These lop-eared bunny breeds are still relatively rare.
+If the reason for a rabbit's floppy ears is not genetic, we should look at other reasons for rabbit ear drooping.

 One of the most important has to do with rabbit communication.
-While they can vocalize, rabbits most commonly signal to each other, as well as other animals, with their body language.
+While they can vocalize certain sounds, rabbits most commonly with their body language, either to other rabbits or animals of a different species.
 Ear movement is key in their communication.

 Symptoms of a sick rabbit

 If we fear our rabbit may be sick, there are various signs we need to be careful and look out for.
+Drooping ears in the rabbit may be one such symptom.
 If we are at all unsure, we need to take the rabbit to a veterinarian for examination and diagnosis.
 However, there are also symptoms of disease in rabbits which we can look out for, other than ear position.

 - Apathy and lethargy: the rabbit does not want to move or performs usual actions more slowly and with reduced energy.

-- Weight and appetite loss: if we detect that the rabbit has severely altered its food intake or that it has stopped eating completely, it may be due to a pathology that causes pain or discomfort.
+- Weight and appetite loss: if we detect the rabbit has severely altered their food intake or they have stopped eating completely, it may be due to a pathology that causes pain or discomfort.